Designer Bob Nixon distanced himself from the ill-fated AMC Pacer

 American Motors was small enough that it couldn’t afford to do special one-off designs.
 Presumably the Pacer’s new-generation platform would have been the basis for a broader line of cars if it had not turned out to be so obese — even compared to Detroit compacts prior to being downsized.

-As a case in point, the 1976 Pacer was heavier than a downsized 1978 Chevrolet Malibu (by roughly 80 pounds) and a Ford Fairmont coupe with a six-cylinder engine (by more than 400 pounds).
+As a case in point, the 1976 Pacer was heavier than a downsized 1978 Chevrolet Malibu (by 115 pounds) and a Ford Fairmont coupe with a six-cylinder engine (by more than 500 pounds).

-More ominously, the Pacer was slighter heavier than a Plymouth Volare and a Ford Granada coupe even though these were “old-school” designs that were more than two feet longer.
+More ominously, the Pacer wasn’t much lighter than a Ford Granada or a Plymouth Volare coupe even though these were “old-school” designs that were more than two feet longer — and fit six passengers rather than only four.

 The 1978 AMC Pacer wagon was much heavier than a Ford Fairmont

-The 1978 Pacer wagon was a whopping 475 pounds heavier than a Ford Fairmont wagon with a six-cylinder engine (Old Car Brochures).
+The 1978 Pacer wagon was a substantial 475 pounds heavier than a Ford Fairmont wagon with a six-cylinder engine despite being much less roomy (Old Car Brochures).

 The doors were sharply curved and as thick as hams.
 This reduced the Pacer’s roominess (Old Car Brochures).